 Co-Parenting and the Military

-Separated or divorced military couples must develop parenting plans that include the care for and support of their children in the case of change of station, deployment, and military exercises, among other considerations.
+Separated or divorced military couples must develop parenting plans that include caring for and supporting their children in the event of change of station, deployment, military exercises, and more.

 - Change of station moves

 - Stateside transfers far away from the children

 For military families, parenting plans need to include clear guidelines for how parents will maintain contact with their children when they are away.
 Of course, not all deployments or trainings are in areas that have easy or accessible communication.
 Parenting plans for co-parents in the military need to include: